Chapter 48

 *

 For “Nature,” read Tara Garamond.
-Who might not have read Robert Burns, but knew by instinct how to turn sentiments such as these to her craftily laid-out profit.
+Who might not have ever read Robert Burns, but knew by instinct how to turn sentiments such as these to her craftily laid-out profit.

 Living a privileged life from birth to age thirteen in a high-rise City apartment, Tara had been earmarked for admittance to the Runcible School of Fine Arts and then (on her own presumption) eventual takeover of Geyer & Gimbel, the elite advertising agency her great-grandfather had co-founded.
 His daughter’d married a G&G account executive and they’d begat the well-publicized Harlean Wabe, who in turn had wed Montgomery Garamond Jr., a rising young architect with The City’s preeminent construction firm.